Sunjong of Korea: Crown Prince of Korea

-When his father proclaimed Korean Empire in 1897, Sunjong was appointed as Crown Prince of Imperial Korea on 12 October 1897.
-On 29 June 1898, he was appointed as Field Marshal of Imperial Korean Army.
-Sunjong remarried again 3 years later to daughter of Yoon Taek-young, Yun Jeung-sun of the Haepyeong Yun clan, who was 20 years his junior, on 11 December 1906, and became Crown Princess Consort Yun (later Empress Sunjeong).
+When his father proclaimed Korea as an Empire in 1897, Sunjong was appointed as the Crown Prince of Imperial Korea on 12 October 1897.
+On 29 June 1898, he was appointed as the Field Marshal of the Imperial Korean Army.
+Sunjong remarried again 3 years later to the daughter of Yoon Taek-young, Yun Jeung-sun of the Haepyeong Yun clan, who was 20 years younger than him, on 11 December 1906, and she became Crown Princess Consort Yun (later Empress Sunjeong).